nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

 If you want to run specific notifications and lapse settings based on criteria from the slicer, you can issue the following command to the bot:

-Parameters for the timelapse give you the option to control settings similarly to the [timelapse](sample-config.md#timelapse)config section:
+Parameters for the timelapse give you the option to control settings similarly to the [timelapse](sample-config.md#timelapse) config section:
 `RESPOND PREFIX=set_timelapse_params MSG="enabled=[1|0] manual_mode=[1|0] height=0.22 time=18 target_fps=20 min_lapse_duration=5 max_lapse_duration=15 last_frame_duration=10"`

 Parameters for the notifications give you the option to control settings similarly to the [progress_notification](sample-config.md#progress-notifications) config section: